-Regulated claims management companies are commercial businesses or individuals that handle certain types of claim.
-The types of claim relate to:
+Claims management companies (CMCs) are commercial businesses or individuals that handle certain types of claims, including:

 - financial services and products, eg PPI, payday loans, claims under Section 75 of the Consumer Credit Act